 Fourth-year clinical electives are offered to qualified students enrolled in U.S. and Canadian medical schools through a competitive process.
 Please visit the School of Medicine Visiting Students website for eligibility requirements and application forms.

 There are teaching opportunities for volunteer and paid faculty in modalities such as preceptorships and small group teaching.
-To learn about opportunities to teach in the Department of Psychiatry, please contact Descartes Li, MD.
+To learn about opportunities to teach in the Department of Psychiatry and Behavioral Sciences, please contact Vice Chair for Education Descartes Li, MD.

 For current faculty members, the School of Medicine Academy of Medical Educators provides resources on improving your teaching skills and other faculty development opportunities.